 - If you are applying for Grades 1-12, we want to hear from current teachers about the diverse talents, interests, strengths, and challenges that make each of our candidates unique.
 Thus we ask for the following teacher evaluations to come directly from the sending school:

 PK4 ApplicantsVisits are 8:00 a.m. - 12:00 p.m. in the classroom.
 Visit ends with an assessment with the Lower School Assistant Principal.
 PK4 applicants must be 4 years old as of September 1 of the school year.
+If you are unable to to attend a shadow visit, please contact us to discuss alternate options.

 Kindergarten - Grade 4 ApplicantsVisits are 8:00 a.m. - 2:45 p.m. in the classroom, and will culminate with an assessment with the Lower School Assistant Principal.
 Lunch is included.
 Kindergarten applicants must be 5 years old as of September 1 of the school year.
+If you are unable to attend a shadow visit, please contact us to discuss alternate options.

 Grade 5 - 12 ApplicantsSHADOW DAY